eve-autonomy/button_manager/README.md

     <tr>
       <td>T0</td>
       <td>not_pressed_period_threshold</td>
-      <td>This defines the minimum time it takes for a button to be pressed.</td>
+      <td>This defines a minimum time, until it takes for a button to be recognized as NOT pressed.</td>
     <tr>
     <tr>
       <td>T1</td>